rdappel/courses/pages/version-control-essentials/branching.md

 Branching is one of the most powerful features of Git.
 It allows you to create separate lines of development within a single repository.
 This is incredibly useful for developing new features, fixing bugs, or experimenting with code without affecting the main codebase.

+Think of branches like parallel universes for your code.
+You can work on different features or fixes in different branches without them interfering with each other.
+When you're satisfied with the changes in a branch, you can merge it back into the main branch.

 <details open>
     <summary class="video">Show/Hide Video</summary>
     <div class="video-container">